Jessiewithani/docket/README.md

 ```

 ## Code Sample Explanation

+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+For the styling, I used TailwindCSS.

 I created a form component called `InputForm`, that requests basic user info.
 Upon submitting the user information, a component called `NameCard` will display the user info below the form.
 Usually, the user info would be display on another route/page like `settings` or `profile`.